Hello! My name is Laura.

 Over the years, my yoga practice has changed hugely.
 It is always evolving.
 For a few years, in my early twenties, I had Chronic Fatigue.
 I struggled to do anything and slept a lot.
 My yoga practice became small, gentle.
 It helped me to keep moving, even if only a little.

 After I recovered my energy, I was haunted by a constant feeling of making up for lost time.
 I was always busy.
 I always said Yes.
 Perhaps I was even a little frantic.
-Yoga switched.
-It was the only time I ever seemed to stop.
-It was only after practicing yoga that I could pause in Savasana and be still for any length of time at all.
+It was during this time that I took up outdoor sports; rock climbing, wild swimming, mountain biking.

 All this time, yoga complimented my life and all the other sports I did.
 It gave great relief to tired joints and achey muscles.
 But as I practiced more, particularly in Asia, it started to creep into deeper parts of me too.
 It was no longer just a physical practice, I began to understand the huge mental, emotional and even spiritual benefits it had.

 I had wanted to train as a Yoga Teacher for some time and finally got the opportunity during the first Covid Lockdown in 2020.
+I studied online and loved my first 200 hour training so much, I did my 300 hour training straight after.